 In recent years, the estate’s biggest claim to fame — other than being one of the most expensive homes for sale in the area — was its feature in Beyonce’s latest visual album, Black Is King.
 Queen Bee shot a number of scenes in the Spanish-style mansion, which served as the perfect backdrop for the colorful visual feast thanks to its light pink hue and pops of green foliage.

 Why is the Beverly House such a hard sell?

 You would think that buyers would line up in an instant to snag such a prestigious estate, but the Beverly House seems to be a tough sell, despite its fame.

 It was put up for sale in 2007 with an asking price of $165 million, a pretty steep price at the time.
 After a few years on the market, it was listed again in 2010, with a ‘discounted price’ of $95 million.
 The Beverly House hit the market again in 2016, asking a whopping $195 million, but it failed to find a buyer.
-Last fall, it made the news rounds again, being put up for sale with a price tag of $135 million.
+By 2018, it made the news rounds again, being put up for sale with a price tag of $135 million.

 That’s the last we’ve heard of it, and with the listing seemingly still active, we’re inclined to believe there aren’t any takers as of yet.
 Prospective buyers might not only be put off by the steep price, but by the overwhelming history of the house, as well.

 Besides, there probably isn’t a lot of demand for 19-bedroom, 29-bathroom homes, not even in Beverly Hills.

 The Beverly House has been owned by financier and attorney Leonard M. Ross for more than 40 years.